mmguar/rothemundlab/_pages/aboutwebsite.md

 ### Copyright / credit

-This website has been adopted using a template from the Allan Lab at Leiden University.
+This website has been adapted using a template from the Allan Lab at Leiden University.
 You can find more about the template and how to use it here.

 Code released under the MIT License.